grassrootseconomics/docs.grassecon.org/docs/cyber/pool-guide.md

 ![staking](img/Sarafu-Pool-Valora3.webp){: .center}

 Finally click to Sign the message and you should see your account on Sarafu.Network.
-If you have not signed up for a Social Account please do so - this gives you free Celo gas top ups which you will need later.
+If you have not signed up for a Social Account please do so - this gives you an alias (so you can send from ussd *384*96# to your valora account) as well as free Celo gas top ups which you will need later.
 Being approved for a Social Account may take up to a week.

 ![staking](img/Sarafu-Pool-Valora4.webp){: .center}